mhdshameel/WorkerPool/README.md

  * Threadsafe - The library is threadsafe itself and can be accessed concurrently from multiple threads without a worry.
  * Clean shutdown: The library provides a clean shutdown mechanism that allows tasks to complete before terminating worker threads.
  * Header-only: The library is implemented entirely in header files, making it easy to integrate into existing projects.

+Check the `lite` branch for only the header file without other Windows project management stuffs.
+I will try to keep the lite branch updated.

 ### Usage
 Here's a simple example of how to use the WorkerPool library: